 If you have a child that only a few years old, and you expect them to walk a mile with you through the woods, you are setting yourself for a nightmare.
 Everyone is going to have an awful time, and you will never be able to convince your child to go on a hike ever again.
 Instead find a park where you can have a picnic, and take some short walks during your time in nature.
 Letting your little one stumble around and inspect the ants or look for squirrels is going to be a lot more fun than setting some sort of distance that must be hiked in order for your day to have been a success.

 Keep in mind that your child is seeing all of these things for the first time, and they will likely be fascinated by what they see around them.
 It is your job to encourage that, and give them the space to build positive memories.
 Once you do that, getting them back to the park the next time is going to be a whole lot easier.
+Make sure you also have the proper gear.
+See our tips on how to choose the best baby camping gear to help you out.

 As time goes on and they warm up to nature days, hikes can get longer and they might even end up pushing you further down the trail.